y0ung4my/music-teacher-app/plan-and-documentation/capstone-proposal.md

 List the absolute minimum features the project requires to meet this purpose or goal:
 - **Client Info**: Student Name, Phone, Email, Address, Weekly Lesson time
 - **Schedule Page**: Shows appointments by client name
+- **Billing Info**: Track whether student has paid tuition each month
 - **UI/UX**: Look decent and be user friendly

 What tools, frameworks, libraries, APIs, modules and/or other resources (whatever is specific to your track, and your language) will you use to create this MVP?
 List them all here.
 Be specific.